-Isolate is defined as: “a person or thing that has been or become isolated.”
+Isolate is defined as: “a person or thing that has been or becomes isolated.”

 CBD isolate is a crystalline powder that is 99% pure CBD.
-CBD isolate is sourced from hemp, but all matter from the hemp plant is removed.
+It is sourced from hemp, but all matter from the hemp plant is removed.
 This includes waxes, oils, other phytocannabinoids (such as THC), chlorophyll and more.
-What’s left is a pure, crystalline powder.
+What’s left is a crystalline powder.

 How Is Cannabidiol Isolate Made?

-To get CBD out of hemp it must go through an extraction process.
-CBD extraction methods have come a long way in the past few years, with state-of-the-art extraction methods now mainstream in a market that’s become one of the most popular that exists.
+To get CBD out of hemp, it must go through an extraction process.
+CBD extraction methods have come a long way in the past few years, with state-of-the-art extraction methods now mainstream in a market that’s become one of the most popular in existence.

 In order to make CBD isolate, it must go through a more complex extraction process once initial extraction has taken place.
-After regular extraction, several compounds of the hemp plant remain in the extracted oil, with the final product typically referred to as “full spectrum” CBD oil as it contains all the other cannabinoids, terpenes and flavonoids found in the hemp plant.
+After regular extraction, several compounds of the hemp plant remain in the extracted oil, with the final product typically referred to as “broad spectrum” or “full spectrum” CBD oil.
+At this point, it contains the other cannabinoids, terpenes and flavonoids found in the hemp plant.

-To produce the purest form of CBD oil (aka CBD isolate), additional processing must take place that removes any residual plant material and unwanted compounds.
-After the initial extraction process, the extracted full spectrum oil goes through a second purification process where any remaining plant material is filtered out of the oil.
+To produce CBD isolate, additional processing that removes any residual plant material and unwanted compounds must take place.
+After the initial extraction process, the extracted oil goes through a second purification process where any remaining plant material is filtered out.

 Following this filtration process, the extracted oil goes through a process known as “winterization.”
 Basically, winterization is an alcohol wash that involves soaking the CBD extract in alcohol and freezing it.
 This process helps to separate pure CBD from all the other residual products that remain in the oil.